When most people decide to lose weight, they follow all the usual weight-loss tips.

 Start paying attention to the way different foods make you feel, and start choosing the ones that legitimately make you feel better.

-Start paying attention to how you feel when you move your body in different ways, and honor your body by doing the physical activities that it’s craving.
+Then Start paying attention to how you feel when you move your body in different ways, and honor your body by doing the physical activities that it’s craving.

 Start noticing the thoughts that you’re thinking, examine whether or not they’re true, and find alternative, better-feeling thoughts to focus on instead of the stressful ones.